djpapzin/Comment-Scope/README.md

-# YouTube Comment Analyzer Powered by Gemini AI
+# CommentScope: Powered by Gemini AI

 This Streamlit app leverages the power of Google's Gemini AI to analyze YouTube comments and provide insightful data visualizations and summaries.